mansueli/blog_backup/clg3we5xe000509mm3sixce9r.md

 supabase functions deploy user-self-deletion
 ```

-In conclusion, Supabase is a powerful platform to help you build robust and scalable database-backed applications.
-By leveraging edge functions and the user management example provided by Supabase, we've shown how you can expand your user management system to include self-deletion and user invalidation capabilities.
+By deploying these functions using the [**Supabase CLI**](https://supabase.com/docs/reference/cli/supabase-functions-deploy), we create a powerful user management system with self-deletion and user invalidation features.

-With these features, you can empower your users to manage their own accounts while giving administrators the tools they need to maintain control and security.
-I hope this blog post has inspired you to explore the possibilities of Supabase and edge functions in your own projects.
+Supabase and edge functions offer incredible possibilities for user management.
+Expanding the user management example with self-deletion and user invalidation empowers users while maintaining the utmost security.
+Implement these techniques in your projects to take user management to the next level.

+For more tutorials and insights on Supabase and Postgres, explore [**Mansueli's Tips**](https://blog.mansueli.com/)!